kitajchuk/clutch/README.md

         * Run the sandbox deploy scripts so your instances have access to these tokens
             * `npm run deploy:sandbox:staging`
             * `npm run deploy:sandbox:production`
+* In your repository Settings under Webhooks:
+    * Enter the URL for your site: `http://your.site.com/webhook/`
+    * Enter a Secret, I use [randomkeygen](https://randomkeygen.com/)
+    * Create the file `sandbox/prismic.webhook.secret` and put the key in this file
+    * Click "Add this webhook"
+    * Clutch will now listen for webhooks, see `server/core/router.js`
 * In your repository Custom Types create a Single type called `Site`
     * In the configuration for this type paste the contents of `models/Site.prismic.json` in the JSON editor
 * In your repository Custom Types create a Repeatable type called `Page`